 Stroll @ Tsukiji Fish Market

 Tsukiji Market (try to pronounce that!) is said to be the biggest wholesale fish and seafood market in the world.
 An interesting place to walk around as it does not only attract tourists, but also many locals.
 A local tour guide can make it even more interesting, as they can tell what you see, about the history and show you the different auctions at the market, such as Tuna Auction and Vegetable Auction.
 Metro: Tsukiji (Chuo).

 Take a photo in a Purikura

 Purikura is a Japanese photo booth machine.
 Ikebukuro and Akihabara are good places for some purikura fun.
 Ikebukuro SEGA game center for example.
 Or in Takeshita Street in Harajuku, usually in the basement.
-Purikura Land NOA is a big one with at least 25 photo booths.
+Purikura Land NOA is a big one with at least 25 different photo booths.

 Tea ceremony & Geisha

 Is Tokyo your only destination in Japan?
 Then you might also be interested in experiencing a traditional tea ceremony (‘sado’).
 Or/and dressing up like a geisha with kimono and matching make-up maybe?
 If Tokyo is the start of your round trip, you may want to do these activities in Kyoto or elsewhere in Japan.
 Soon I will write another blog about my geisha experience in Kyoto.